- Ghost Writer

 The Lost Diary of Eli McCabe

 by Valentine J. Brkich

 The following pages were taken from the diary of Eli Augusta McCabe (1846-1921).
 The diary was found inside a time capsule that was recently opened in McCabe’s hometown of Beaver, Pennsylvania.
 McCabe was a junior majoring in Philosophy at Westminster College (New Wilmington, Pa.) when the war broke out in 1861.
 He left school to join the 77th PA Volunteers in the Army of the Cumberland, which took part in the Chattanooga Campaign in the autumn of 1863.
 McCabe returned to school after the war and then read the law in Beaver before passing the bar and practicing there for the remainder of his life.

 Although his diary was placed in the time capsule in 1916, five years prior to his death at age 75, McCabe never spoke a word of the story you are about to read, possibly because he was worried about the reaction to it.

-The following pages cover a period of 10 days in early December 1863, after the 77th’s participation in the Union Army’s victorious assault on Lookout Mountain, Tennessee, Nov.
+The following pages cover a period of 10 days in the late fall of 1863, after the 77th’s participation in the Union Army’s victorious assault on Lookout Mountain, Tennessee, Nov.
 24, 1863, under the command of Maj.
 Gen. Joseph Hooker.
 McCabe and a small group of men had gone in pursuit of some fleeing Rebel soldiers when, after taking two prisoners, became disoriented and lost within the thick, mountainous terrain.
 What happened to them over the next seven days is both disturbing and unexplainable; it has never been made public until the recent unearthing of McCabe’s diary.

 There is no way to prove that McCabe’s story is true; however, there is no way to disprove it, either, since the following is the only surviving record of it.
 We will let the reader decide for him- or herself.